Chapter 2. Social Cognition

 So far, we have seen some of the many ways that our affective states can directly influence our social judgments.
 There are other, more indirect means by which this can happen, too.
 As well as affecting the content of our social judgments, our moods can also affect the types of cognitive strategies that we use to make them.
 Our current mood, either positive or negative, can, for instance, influence our tendency to use more automatic versus controlled thinking about our social worlds.
 For example, there is some evidence that being in a happy, as opposed to a neutral, mood can actually make people more likely to rely on cognitive heuristics than on more effortful strategies (Ruder & Bless, 2003).
 There are also indications that experiencing certain negative affective states, for example anger, can cause individuals to make more stereotypical judgments of others, compared with individuals who are in a neutral mood (Bodenhausen, Sheppard, & Kramer, 1994).
 So, being in particular affective states may further increase the likelihood of us relying on heuristics, and these processes, as we have already seen, have big effects on our social judgments.

 Affect may also influence our social judgments indirectly by influencing the type of information that we draw on.
 Our mood can, for example, affect both the type and intensity of our schemas that are active in particular situations.
 For instance, when in an angry mood, we may find that our schemas relating to that emotion are more active than those relating to other affective states, and these schemas will in turn influence our social judgments (Lomax & Lam, 2011).
-In addition to influencing our schemas, our mood can also cause us to retrieve particular types of memories that we then use to guide our social judgments. describes a tendency to better remember information when our current mood matches the mood we were in when we encoded that information.
+In addition to influencing our schemas, our mood can also cause us to retrieve particular types of memories that we then use to guide our social judgments.
+Mood-dependent memory describes a tendency to better remember information when our current mood matches the mood we were in when we encoded that information.
 For example, if we originally learned the information while experiencing positive affect, we will tend to find it easier to retrieve and then use if we are currently also in a good mood.
-Similarly, occur when we are more able to retrieve memories that match our current mood.
+Similarly, mood congruence effectsoccur when we are more able to retrieve memories that match our current mood.
 Have you ever noticed, for example, that when you are feeling sad, that sad memories seem to come more readily to mind than happy ones?

 So, our affective states can influence our social cognition in multiple ways, but what about situations where our cognition influences our mood?
 Here, too, we find some interesting relationships.